Nudge-Crew/TamperMonkeyScript/README.md

 Tampermonkey should now be functioning on browser at [canvas](https://fhict.test.instructure.com).

 In order to make it work properly make sure to do the following steps:
+(These steps are for Firefox, but should be similar to other browsers)
 1. Go to `Inspect Element`
 2. Go to `Storage`
 3. Go to `Local Storage` and click on the canvas url e.g `https://fhict.test.instructure.com`